neo-project/docs/docs/en-us/tooldev/neo_cli_structure.md

 ### NeoVM

 A virtual machine implemented by Neo.
 Used to execute verification scripts and smart contracts.
 Details will be covered in subsequent chapters.

 The ApplicationEngine is a layer of encapsulation of the Neo VM.
 The Neo VM is designed as a standalone module.
 Can be deployed outside of the blockchain.
 ApplicationEngine is more closely linked to the blockchain itself.

 ---

 ## Configuration files

-　The node program neo-cli accesses the following configuration files during execution.
+The node program NEO-CLI accesses the following configuration files during execution.

  - **config.json** : Basic configuration file
  - **protocol.json** : Protocol configuration file

 ### config.json

 It defines basic configurations such as database path, network configuration, and startup settings.

 ```json